MontaineHOA/CCnR/07_assessments.md

 In addition to
-the annual and special assessments authorized above, the Declarant, during the Development Period, or the Assoc1at1on may levy m any assessment year a special assessment for the purpose of defraying, m whole or in part, (1 ) the cost of legal fees and costs incurred m legal actions m which the Assoc1at1on 1s a party, (2) the cost of legal fees and costs incurred in any action m which a member of either the Board or Committee 1s named as a party as a result of a decision made or action performed while acting in behalf of the Assoc1at1on, or (3) any other reasonable expenses incurred by the Association.
+the annual and special assessments authorized above, the Declarant, during the Development Period, or the Assoc1at1on may levy in any assessment year a special assessment for the purpose of defraying, in whole or in part, (1 ) the cost of legal fees and costs incurred in legal actions in which the Assoc1at1on 1s a party, (2) the cost of legal fees and costs incurred in any action in which a member of either the Board or Committee 1s named as a party as a result of a decision made or action performed while acting in behalf of the Assoc1at1on, or (3) any other reasonable expenses incurred by the Association.
 Within thirty (30) days after adoption by the Board of Directors of the special assessment for legal